 - Protect your child from secondhand smoke, which increases the risk of heart and lung disease.
 Secondhand vapors from e-cigarettes is also harmful.

-- Keep your child in a belt-positioning booster seat in the backseat until he or she is 4 feet 9 inches (150 cm) tall.
-Kids reach this height usually between 8 and 12 years old.
+- Keep your child in a belt-positioning booster seat in the backseat until they're 4 feet 9 inches (150 cm) tall.
+Kids usually reach this height when they're 8–12 years old.

 - Discuss appropriate touch.
-Explain that certain parts of the body are private and no one should see or touch them.
-Tell your child to come to you if someone asks to look at or touch his or her private parts, is asked to look at or touch someone else's, or is asked to keep a secret from you.
+Explain that some parts of the body are private and no one should see or touch them.
+Tell your child to come to you if someone asks to look at or touch their private parts, is asked to look at or touch someone else's, or is asked to keep a secret from you.

 - Talk to your doctor if you're concerned about your living situation.
 Do you have the things that you need to take care of your child?
 Do you have enough food, a safe place to live, and health insurance?
 Your doctor can tell you about community resources or refer you to a social worker.